IDLEpress/idlepressarcade/docs/ubuntu.md

 At disk setup select: **Erase disk and install Ubuntu**

-##### Create User Account
+**Create User Account**

 {: .warning }
 Kiosk login requires your username to be `user`

-Your name: `user`
+* Your name: `user`
-Password: `YourPassword`
+* Password: `YourPassword`

 Uncheck "Require my password to log in".
-Unchecking this not matter since the Kiosk script will bypass the password anyway.
-But unchecking it will things simple in case you need to reboot a bunch during setup.
+Unchecking this doesn't really matter since the Kiosk session will bypass the password anyway.
+But unchecking it now will speed things up for you in case you need to reboot a bunch during setup.

 ##### Reboot
 Review and click Install and then restart when the install is finished.
 If you didn't remove the thumb drive, remove it when prompted and press enter.